magnetophon/DEL2/README.md

 - Optional individual settings per tap
 - Optional auxiliary outputs per tap
 - BPM sync, scale and quantization
+- Dry/wet, optionally using a "dirty" dry/undelayed signal.
+- tap-listen on/off switch, with momentary/latch toggle and midi learn.
+- fade-in and out when creating and clearing taps.

 ## Thanks